Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 As the operation affects exactly the edges incident to $u$ and $v$ and potentially creates a new structure with size proportional to their number, its running time is linear in the degree of the affected pipe. \end{proof}

 Observe that this operation replaces a pipe and two cut-vertices by smaller pipes and smaller cut-vertices, respectively.
 Through multiple applications of \contract we can thus step by step decrease the degree of cut-vertex-to-cut-vertex pipes, until there are none left in the instance.
+Note that \contract can yield an arbitrary bipartite component.
+If the component is non-planar, we abort and report a no-instance.